AmadeusITGroup/HttpSessionReplacer/docs/Usage.md

 ### Single Redis Instance

+When using single Redis instance or twemproxy, the only required configuration is host address of server and, when not using default port 6379, the Redis port.

 ### Redis Sentinel Configuration

 See [redis sentinel](http://redis.io/topics/sentinel) for more information.
 It is recommended to have at least 3 sentinels and one or two slaves for the master.
+The configuration should provide list of sentinels in `host` or `com.amadeus.session.redis.host` configuration element and master address in `master` or `com.amadeus.session.redis.master` configuration element.

 ### Redis Cluster Configuration

 See [redis cluster tutorial](http://redis.io/topics/cluster-tutorial) for more information.
+When configuring for Redis Cluster, `host` or `com.amadeus.session.redis.host` configuration element contains list of cluster nodes of which at least one must be reachable.

 When using redis cluster mode, if some of hash slots are not covered (i.e. when one master goes down), other masters will be replying with CLUSTERDOWN error